Selected Work

 What: A context compiler for Claude Code workflows that composes base capabilities + domain primers + project instructions into a minimal, task-specific context.

-What: Run the official Claude Desktop app on Linux using compatibility stubs and a bubblewrap sandbox.
+What: Run the official Claude Desktop app's Cowork mode natively on Linux using compatibility stubs and a bubblewrap sandbox.

 Note: Unofficial community project; no proprietary Claude code is committed.